Owodog: Drama, hosting, film, and other performing opportunities

-Owodog guest starred in the dramaThe Legend of Brown Sugar Chivalries, which starred other members of Lollipop and Hey Girl that had debuted July 26, 2008 on Star TV Chinese Channel.
+Owodog guest starred in the dramaThe Legend of Brown Sugar Chivalries, which starred other members of Lollipop and Hey Girl that had debuted July 26, 2008, on Star TV Chinese Channel.
 On October 3, 2008, the original soundtrack was released by Gold Typhoon.

 At the same time, he also began hosting Na Li Wu Da Kang (哪裡5打坑) with Liljay, Awei, Hey Girl's Apple, and Channel V's VJ Rong Jia.
 The show has ended around December 2008.

 Having performed in Singapore a week before, the group returned to Taiwan to participate in the 2008 V-Power Love Music Concert on November 29, 2008.
 The concert united Liljay, Owodog, and A-wei with other Black Angle Crew members for a dance performance.
 Together, the six members of Lollipop performed five songs.
-Lollipop's participation in the concert also marks, symbolically, the two-year anniversary of the group's formation.
+Lollipop's participation in the concert also marks, symbolically, the second anniversary of the group's formation.

 A week later, on December 6, 2008, Lollipop performed four songs with themes of wushu at the 45th Golden Horse Awards ceremony.

 After talks with Paco Wong in 2008, the chairman of Gold Records, Owodog is starring in a kung fu film called Hot-blooded Union (熱血同盟) with Theresa Fu and a member of The Flowers.
 The film has started filming near the end of 2008 in Beijing.
 Later news also reveal that A-Wei, who impressed the director with his wushu skills, has been invited to guest star in the film.
 The name of the film has since been changed to Martial Spirit (武動青春), and a trailer was shown at Lollipop's I am Legend concert in Hong Kong.

 As one of Channel [V]'s Chinese New Year programs, a short film called 狼牙棒 aired on January 26, 2009.
 The short film is produced by Owodog, along with bandmates William and A-Wei, starring also in the film themselves.